Teaching Council Board Elections

+Teachers have until 25 January to nominate themselves or a colleague for one of seven positions on the Council board.
 Teachers will elect board members from across the profession: a teacher and principal from both the primary and secondary sectors, a teacher and leader from Early Childhood Education, and a teacher educator.

 You can find the candidate handbook and nomination forms for the seven sectors here.
 Remember you can only be nominated in the sector in which you’re currently working.
 Your nominator and seconder must be working in your sector too.

 |Nominations close||25 January 2019|

 |Voting closes||26 March 2019|

 Please make sure we have your current email address so you can vote electronically.
 You can update your details here.

 Think about whether you’d like to stand as a candidate or would like to nominate someone.

 Make sure you’re eligible to vote and/or stand as a candidate.
 Under s 380 of the Education Act eligibility varies slightly depending on which sector you’re working in – see table below.
 Note that if you need to have a practising certificate it must be current through February and March 2019.